The Doctor of Philosophy program in health and human physiology requires a minimum of 72 s.h. of graduate credit.

 Some courses in the program are offered by other departments.
 Faculty members from those departments frequently serve on comprehensive examination committees and on dissertation committees for the initial presentation of a candidate's prospectus.
 They also participate in the final examination.

-The Doctor of Philosophy requires the following course work.
+The Ph.D. with a major in health and human physiology requires the following course work.

 |HHP:7000||Practicum in College Teaching||arr.|

 Two enrollments, such as the following.
 Students should consult with their advisor.

 |BIOS:5120||Regression Modeling and ANOVA in the Health Sciences||3|

 |STAT:6513||Intermediate Statistical Methods||4|

 Students are expected to obtain broad-based knowledge in their specialization area.
 This normally entails approximately 30 s.h. of course work.
 Students choose specialization electives with guidance from their advisor/mentor.
 Electives may include the following.

 |HHP:6130||Advanced Skeletal Muscle Physiology||1,3|